slorg1/cs-docs/_posts/2020-10-17-parameter_types.md

 * `user_2` explicitly has an avatar.
 Easy, let's use it!
 * `user_3`, it is unclear.
 They may or may not have one, it was just not given.
 Defensive programming, here we are!
 Is it a 3 state value (`null`, `string`, `undefined`)? or is `null` and `undefined` the same?

-# Common Alternate Approaches
+## Common Alternate Approaches

-Before closing on the subject, I would like to bring up the key counter-arguments that I balance constantly in my mind assessing which strategy works best.
+Before on the subject, I would like to bring up the key counter-arguments that I balance constantly in my mind assessing which strategy works best.

 The argument goes as follows: